Menu

 84 average monthly CalFresh transactions at participating farmers markets, representing a 24.36% increase

-Since 2018, the California Department of Social Services (CDSS) and PHI’s Center for Wellness and Nutrition (CWN) partnered with state agencies and nonprofits that implement United States Department of Agriculture (USDA) programs through the State Nutrition Action Council Farmers Market Initiative (FMI).
+In 2018, a collaboration between the California Department of Social Services (CDSS), CalFresh Healthy Living Program, PHI’s Center for Wellness and Nutrition (CWN), and the California State Nutrition Action Council gave rise to the Farmers Market Initiative (FMI).
 The goal of FMI is to increase the usage of the Supplemental Nutrition Assistance Program (SNAP), referred to as CalFresh Food in California, to support participants in stretching their food dollars to purchase more local fruits and vegetables at a farmers market through the Market Match program–which matches customers’ CalFresh food benefits dollar for dollar and sometimes includes other federal nutrition assistance programs like Women, Infants, and Children (WIC).

 In 2019, CDSS and CWN expanded efforts to encourage more food assistance beneficiaries to shop at farmers markets and rolled out the CalFresh Healthy Living (CFHL) Food Navigators program.
 FMI uses a culturally appropriate social marketing campaign to increase awareness of fruit and vegetable incentives by using Supplemental Nutrition Assistance Program (SNAP) benefits at participating farmers’ markets in 10 high need counties across the state.
 Through this program, CWN Health Educators hosted a variety of engaging activities at select farmers markets to promote the use of CalFresh benefits and select healthy produce for their families.
 The Navigator program ran for six weeks in conjunction with the FMI, bringing on-site activities implemented by bi-lingual, bicultural food navigator to create a welcoming space to address known barriers to shopping among low-income populations at farmers markets, including lack of knowledge and lack of comfort with using food assistance benefits.